 top of page

-RAUL PALMA is the author of A Haunting in Hialeah Gardens (forthcoming from Dutton), and In This World of Ultraviolet Light (Indiana University Press).
+RAUL PALMA is the author of A Haunting in Hialeah Gardens (Dutton, Penguin Random House, 2023), and In This World of Ultraviolet Light (Indiana University Press, 2023).

 He is a member of the fiction faculty at Ithaca College, and the Associate Dean of Faculty and New Initiatives in Ithaca College's School of Humanities and Sciences.
 He earned his Ph.D. at the University of Nebraska, with a specialization in ethnic studies.